 #2: Keep God first.
 On putting righteousness ahead of personal gain and/or politics: “There comes a time when one must take the position that is neither safe nor politic nor popular, but he must do it because conscience tells him it is right.”

 #3: Do good when it’s hard.
 To those who disclosed or reported abuse to protect others, and who feel abandoned or betrayed, remember this.
-You have a personal responsibility to do the right thing even when it is hard (even when it is costly).
+For some, disclosure is not safe.
+That is a separate issue, and there is no shame in choosing safety when you’re trying to survive and when you lack support.
+Aside from such situations, though, Dr. King taught us we have a personal responsibility to do the right thing even when it is hard (even when it is costly).
 Understand some are blinded by cognitive dissonance that won’t allow them to see truth and right.
 God sees, and He knows.
 Choose that which is good even if others can’t/won’t/don’t: “The ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy.”

 #4: Love your enemies.
 When we disclose truth, we cannot predict how others will react.
 Not all reactions will be godly.
 For all kinds of reasons, people will defame us, spread rumors about us, shun us, possibly wish us dead (only kidding a little bit).
 Love them anyway.
 Anger can be put to good use, but unrighteous anger is like a fire.
 It consumes us, not them.
 It can sow a root of bitterness, an awful weed that chokes out the Holy Spirit.
 We don’t have to placate others’ cruelty, but when standing our ground on biblical truths, we must love: “Now there is a final reason I think that Jesus says, ‘Love your enemies.’
 It is this: that love has within it a redemptive power.
 And there is a power there that eventually transforms individuals.
 Just keep being friendly to that person.
 Just keep loving them, and they can’t stand it too long.
 Oh, they react in many ways in the beginning.
 They react with guilt feelings, and sometimes they’ll hate you a little more at that transition period, but just keep loving them.
 And by the power of your love they will break down under the load.
 That’s love, you see.
 It is redemptive, and this is why Jesus says love.
 There’s something about love that builds up and is creative.
 There is something about hate that tears down and is destructive.
 So love your enemies.'” (